semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ### Why my job has failed?

-If at least one of the commands in a job ends with non-zero exit status, the job will be *marked as failed* and the pipeline will stop with error.
+If at least one of the commands in a job ends with non-zero exit status, the job will be *marked as failed* and the pipeline will stop with an error.
 No new jobs will be started once a job has failed.

 Open the job log to see why it failed.
 The problematic command will be shown in red and expanded.